Always bring helpers

 More people are killed by 120 volt that all other voltages.
 Do not touch a person being electrocuted, knock em loose with a non-conductive 2x4.
 Do not apply water to electrical burn.
 Get help immediately.

-People making error of stealing transformer oil or copper from substation are burned into carbon.
-Long past suffering except folks who witnessed events.
+People making the error of stealing copper wire and transformer oil at substations are frequently burned into carbon.
+The suffering is quick once high voltage strikes a human body, except for folks who witnessed the event.

 I don't mean to sound indifferent, more than advising caution.
 I was working on live 120 volt in customer's attic.
-Sweated shirt and leaning into metal AC duct, the next thing I remember was crawling toward the attic stairway.
+Sweated shirt and leaning into metal AC duct, the next thing I remember was coming back to consciousness while crawling toward the attic stairway.
 I was unhurt because the contact was brief, but SWORE never to work on live power again.
 Good idea.

 Turn off breaker, but do not assume power is off.
 Test with non-contact voltage tester.